 I know that your Canada Day festivities will be kicking off in a matter of hours, but if you have time to squeeze in a last-minute Canada Day craft with the kids today, this one is really quick and easy.

-We came up with the idea for our “Canada Rocks” when we were collecting stones at the beach recently.
+We came up with the idea for our “Canada Rocks” when we were collecting stones for crafting with at the beach recently.

 We live on the shores of Lake Ontario, and our beach is lined with millions of these beautiful, smooth stones.
 The kids love to paint and decorate them, so we always bring a bunch home with us any time we visit the beach.